-This week’s Tuesday Topic: What is your favorite cheat meal?
-You can write about this topic, or feel free to post any running related blog post.
+This week’s Tuesday Topic: How do you budget for races?
+You can write about this topic or feel free to post any running related blog post.
 Remember to Link-up with Kim and Zenaida!
 Visit at least two of the other linked posts – the more the merrier!
 Remember to come back for later linkers!

 Linking up with Kim and Deborah for the Weekly Run Down.